 - Birth defects

 - Cervical cancer

 - Kidney problems

 - Liver disease (hepatic steatosis)

 - Lung cancer

 - Prostate cancer

 - Ovarian cancer

 Take Advantage Of The New Law Before It’s Too Late

-The passage of this law is a major milestone in the struggle to give the victims of Camp Lejeune’s toxic water a chance at justice.
-But the clock is ticking.
-To schedule a free initial consultation, contact The Mahoney Law Firm, P.C. at 303-800-3168 in Colorado, 307-414-9438 in Wyoming to schedule an appointment at our Denver or Cheyenne locations.
+Potential plaintiffs have two years from the date the law went into effect – Aug.
+10, 2022 – to take action.
+To schedule a free initial consultation, contact The Mahoney Law Firm, P.C., at 303-800-3168 in Colorado, 307-414-9438 in Wyoming to schedule an appointment at our Denver or Cheyenne locations.
 You can also request a free consultation by sending an online contact form.